jeremyfelt/foggy-foam/meta/index.md

 - [ ] A link like `[Special title](meta/index.md)` [Special title](meta/index.md) should transform to `{root}/meta/index.html` or `{root}/meta/`.
 - [ ] A link like `[External title](https://jeremyfelt.com)` [External title](https://jeremyfelt.com) should transform to `https://jeremyfelt.com`.
 - [ ] A link like [Special title two](organization).
+- [ ] A link like `https://github.com/jeremyfelt/foggy-garden` should transform to its linked self.